LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/intro.rst

 A few things worth noting:

 * This example uses the fact that if the function being wrapped is unambiguous, we can use a bare C++ function pointer (without the full explicit function prescription).
 This is reflected in the PYB11Generator syntax when we write the ``def add()`` function in python without arguments or a return type.
 * In order to directly insert the C++ function definition into the resulting C++ file, we have used the special variable ``PYB11preamble`` variable.
-A more typical use case will require ``#include`` ing the necessary C++ header files in the generated code, which is accomplished through another special variable, ``PYB11includes``, described later.
+A more typical use case will require ``#include``-ing the necessary C++ header files in the generated code, which is accomplished through another special variable, ``PYB11includes``, described in :ref:`variables`.
 * In general special variables and commands to PYB11Generator use the prefix ``PYB11`` such as ``PYB11preamble`` in this example.
 * Note also that ordinary Python doc strings (both for the module and function) are picked up from ``simple_example.py`` and propagated to the pybind11 bindings.

 This example demonstrates the steps necessary to create a usable python module using PYB11Generator:

-* Create a python file describing the desired interface using ordinary python syntax, based on the C++ methods and classes to be bound.
+#.
+Create a python file describing the desired interface using ordinary python syntax, based on the C++ methods and classes to be bound.
-* Run a python line like above to generate the pybind11 C++ code from this python input.
+#.
+Run a python line like above to generate the pybind11 C++ code from this python input.
-* Compile the resulting pybind11 C++ code to create the python shared module.
+#.
+Compile the resulting pybind11 C++ code to create the python shared module.

 In the following sections we describe the nuances of creating the PYB11 python input files in much more detail; we will not show the compilation examples beyond this point since it is no different than using pybind11 directly, and the above example pretty much covers it.